The Derived Deligne Conjecture: The derived -structure on an operad

 \begin{remark} According to \Cref{filterversion}, the last isomorphism can be replaced by

-where $\mathrm{COp}$ is the category of operads in cochain complexes. \end{remark} There are several important assumptions to make in order to use the theorem.
+where $\mathrm{COp}$ is the category of operads in cochain complexes. \end{remark} There are several important assumptions to make in order to use \Cref{whitehouse}.
 First of all, we need $A$ to be horizontally bounded on the right, meaning that there exists some integer $i$ such that $A_k^{d-k}=0$ for all $k>i$.
 In our case, $A=S\s\OO$ for $\OO$ an operad with a derived $A_\infty$-multiplication, so being horizontally bounded on the right implies that for each $j>0$ we can only have finitely many non-zero components $m_{ij}$.
 This situation happens in practice in all known examples of derived $A_\infty$-algebras so far, some of them are in \cite[Remark 6.5]{muro}, \cite{RW}, and \cite[\S 5]{women}.
 Under this assumption we may replace all direct products by direct sums.

 We also need to provide $A$ with a twisted complex structure.
 The reason for this is that \Cref{whitehouse} uses the definition of derived $A_\infty$-algebras on an underlying twisted complex, see \Cref{equivalent}.
-This follows from \Cref{mi1}, which is a consequence of another version of this theorem that works for bigraded modules, \Cref{alternative}.
+We show explicitly the existence of a twisted complex structure on an operad with derived $A_\infty$-multiplication in \Cref{twistedoperad}, but it also follows from \Cref{mi1}.
+We also provide another version of this theorem that works for bigraded modules, \Cref{alternative}.

 With these assumption, by \Cref{whitehouse} we can guarantee the existence of a derived $A_\infty$-algebra structure on $A$ provided that $\Tot(A)$ has an $A_\infty$-algebra structure.
+Note that we abuse of notation and identify $x_1\otimes\cdots\otimes x_j$ with an element of $\Tot(A^{\otimes j})$ with only one non-zero component.
+For a general element, extend linearly.

 \begin{thm} Let $A=S\s\OO$ where $\OO$ is an operad horizontally bounded on the right with a derived $A_\infty$-multiplication $m=\sum_{ij}m_{ij}\in\OO$.
 Let $x_1\otimes\cdots\otimes x_j\in (A^{\otimes j})^{d-k}_k$ and let $x_v = Sy_v$ for $v=1,\dots, j$ and $y_v$ be of bidegree $(k_v,d_v-k_v)$.
 The following maps $M_{ij}$ for $j\geq 2$ determine a derived $A_\infty$-algebra structure on $A$.